The Italian Civil Code obliges companies and business owners, with the exception of small business owners, to keep accounts.

-- an inventory book, to be drawn up afresh at the beginning of each business year, it must include an indication of the company’s assets and liabilities;
+- the book inventory To be drawn up at the beginning of the year and each year thereafter.
+It contains the indication and evaluation of the company’s assets and liabilities;

-- the dossier of correspondence (optional), which consists of the invoices, letters and telegrams, whether sent or received.
+- the optional correspondence file, which includes invoices, letters and telegrams, both sent and received.

-- a daily takings book (in the case of retailers);
+- the considerations register (in the case of retailers);

 Keeping and storing documents

-The accounting records and the mandatory books must be kept for ten years for the purposes of financial records and until there are no investigations of the corresponding tax period.
+The accounting records and statutory books must be kept for ten years for accounting purposes and for tax purposes, until the investigations relating to the corresponding tax periods have been carried out.

 All records and documents relevant both for statutory purposes and for the purposes of tax provisions, can be stored in image form that is, with traditional storage systems and also optical discs.